 The consolidated financial statements have been prepared in accordance with the Financial Accounting Standards ("FAS") issued by the Accounting and Auditing Organisation for Islamic Financial Institutions ("AAOIFI").
-In accordance with the requirements of AAOIFI, for matters for which no AAOIFI standard exists, the Group uses the relevant International Financial Reporting Standards ("IFRS") issued by International Accounting Standards Board ("IASB").
+In accordance with the requirements of AAOIFI, for matters that are not covered by an AAOIFI standard, the Group uses guidance from the relevant IFRS Accounting Standards issued by International Accounting Standards Board ("IFRS Accounting Standards").